cfisch3r/cfisch3r.github.io/_posts/2024-04-27-developers-guide-to-software-estimation-the-basics.md

 This leads me to my next tip.

-> Tip #3
-> Don't rush.
-Select a well established estimation method and never make a wild guess.
+{% include admonition.html type="tip" title="Estimation Tip #3" body="Don't rush.
+Select a well established estimation method and never make a wild guess." %}
-{: .admonition .warning}

 ## What's next?
 Now that I know these tips, I am completely relaxed and confident when I am asked for an estimation.
 I never make estimates based on habit or ritual, but rather question the reasons for them and balance their value with the estimation effort.
 What's the point of estimating story points for each backlog item in a refinement meeting if nobody ever uses this information and creates forecasts for the stakeholders?